joannag6/compilers-part-1/README.txt

 	  just by using BNF notation.
 Need to find a way to implement it.
 	- Currently to run it, we type make to build everything.
 Then we type PazParserTest <pazprogramname.paz.
 	  Need to find a way to change this to match the spec.
-	  - sort.paz fails. fact.paz failes.
+	  - fact.paz is the only test from examples provided that still fails.

 2. Creating CST